-Nonetheless, I can guarantee that you'll get there sooner than you expect, whether you want to generate high-quality motion graphics or develop incredible visual effects.
+Nonetheless, I can guarantee you'll get there sooner than expected, whether you want to generate high-quality motion graphics or develop incredible visual effects.

 Basic keyboard shortcuts will also come in handy.
-So here, in this blog, I will share with you basic keyboard shortcuts in After Effects that can be useful for video editing.
+So here, in this blog, I will share basic keyboard shortcuts in After Effects that can be useful for video editing.

-These basic key combinations allow you to do tasks and save you a few seconds each time you use them; those seconds add up to hours saved over the course of a project.
+These basic key combinations allow you to do tasks and save a few seconds each time you use them; those seconds add up to hours saved for a project.

 You can access all the transform properties by hitting the APSRT key.
 The little dropdown menu is a lot slower than the one here.

-Using the switch key and the corresponding hotkey, you can view more than one transform property at once.
+You can view more than one transform property using the switch key and the corresponding hotkey at once.

 It is sometimes useful to see all of your keyframes at once.
 Simply choose your layer and press the U key to do so.
-If you wish to see the keyframes for the entire composition, this also works across several levels.
+This also works across several levels if you wish to see the keyframes for the entire composition.

 With the hand tool, you can navigate your comp panel easily.
 You can drag with the spacebar instead of selecting the toolbar's hand tool, or pressing the H key.